mesonbuild/meson/docs/markdown/Reference-manual.md

    dependency, error out. (*Added 0.44.0*) You can also redefine a variable by passing a list to the `define_variable` parameter that can affect the retrieved variable: `['prefix', '/'])`.
+   (*Added 0.45.0*) A warning is issued if the variable is not defined, unless a `default` parameter is specified.

  - `get_configtool_variable(varname)` (*Added 0.44.0*) will get the
    command line argument from the config tool (with `--` prepended), or,